I2PC/docs/docs/Installation/Installations/index.rst

 6. **Edit the Configuration File**
-   Open the `configuration file <https://i2pc.github.io/docs/Utils/ConfigurationF/index.html#configuration-file>`__generated in the previous step and edit the fields as needed.
+   Open the `configuration file <https://i2pc.github.io/docs/Utils/ConfigurationF/index.html#configuration-file>`__ generated in the previous step and edit the fields as needed.
 Adjust options such as `CMAKE_C_FLAGS` or `CMAKE_CXX_FLAGS` to match the requirements of your HPC system.

 7. **Check the Installed Xmipp Version**
    Use the following command to verify the version of the binaries the plugin scipion-em-Xmipp requires: